flutter/website/src/docs/cookbook/persistence/key-value.md

   `stringList`.
 * It's not designed to store a lot of data.

-For more information about Shared Preferences on Android, see [Shared preferences documentation]({{site.android-dev}}/guide/topics/data/data-storage#pref) on the Android developers website.
+For more information about shared preferences on Android, see [Shared preferences documentation]({{site.android-dev}}/guide/topics/data/data-storage#pref) on the Android developers website.